geudde/attic-chest/pages/04.season-3/01.meeting-29/05.vox/docs.md

 I shrewdly suspect that at present they have got
 Of a Gnome, Sylph, and Nereid, some terrible Plot;
 And to bring it to bear, they won’t mind what they do,
-Tho the Damsel concern’d, is a favorite too;
+Tho’ the Damsel concern’d, is a favorite too;
 But the care shall be mine, to frustrate their intentions,
 I shall sprinkle some Powder shall spoil their Inventions;
 No Gnome shall she wed, and be dragg’d underneath